yogthos/Selmer/README.md

 #### cycle

-Will cycle through the supplied argument.
+Will cycle through the supplied values.

 ```
 (render "{% for i in items %}<li class={% cycle \"blue\" \"white\" %}>{{i}}</li>{% endfor %}"